belangeo/pyo/doc/PyoObject/Port.rst

     :param risetime: float or :class:`PyoObject`, optional

     Time to reach upward value in seconds.
-Default to 0.05.
+Defaults to 0.05.

     :param falltime: float or :class:`PyoObject`, optional

     Time to reach downward value in seconds.
-Default to 0.05.
+Defaults to 0.05.

 .. method:: Port.setInput(x, fadetime=0.05)